Le-foucheur/Typst-VarTable/0.1.0/tabvar.typ

 /// ```
 ///
 /// - arrow (string): the style of the arrow\
-/// you can use all diffrents kind of "string" arrow of the package fletcher, so I invite you to read the fletcher documentation
+/// you can use all diffrents kind of "string" arrow of the package fletcher, so I invite you to read the #link("https://github.com/Jollywatt/typst-fletcher", underline(stroke: blue)[fletcher documentation])
 ///
 /// - content (array): the content of the table \
 /// see bellow for more details